reneralmeida/Scripts/README.md

 ### Xiami-Bloatware-Remover.bat

 A simple shell script to remove bloatware that is standard in every official Xiaomi rom, specially useful on the most budget or lower end devices.
 Makes them run quite faster and with far less abusive telemetry.
-This script needs to be placed inside the platform-tools folder of the Android SDK and the device must have development options and usb debugging enabled.
+This script needs to be placed inside the plataform-tools folder of the Android SDK and the device must have development options and usb debugging enabled.